Bill Parcells: 2006

 In 2006, the Cowboys signed controversial former Philadelphia Eagles wide receiver Terrell Owens.
 Keyshawn Johnson was released and signed with the Carolina Panthers.
 Owens, whom Parcells never referred to by name, but rather as "The Player", was fairly successful with the team.
 In week 7 of the 2006 season, Parcells decided to replace veteran quarterback Drew Bledsoe with fourth-year quarterback Tony Romo.
 The Cowboys were 6–4 with Romo as the starter.
 They finished the season with a 9–7 overall record but failed to win the NFC East Division after a 23–7 loss to the Philadelphia Eagles on Christmas Day in week 16, followed by a loss to the last-place team in the NFC North, the Detroit Lions in week 17.
 They were able to clinch a playoff berth as the 5th seed in the NFC, eventually losing 21–20 against the Seahawks in Seattle on January 6, on a botched hold by Tony Romo during a field goal attempt.

 Parcells would finish his Dallas stint with a 34–30 record and no playoff wins.
-Parcells' greatest accomplishment as Cowboys head coach was the development of quarterback Tony Romo.
+Parcells's greatest accomplishment as Cowboys head coach was the development of quarterback Tony Romo.
 He signed Romo in 2003 and helped him develop into a Pro Bowl quarterback by 2006.